Vyral/marc-highfill-recruiting/_posts/2022-08-11-an-agents-long-term-wealth-building-strategy.md

 The goal is to have several paid-off rental properties that will become your source of passive income. **As they appreciate in value, you can enjoy tax deductions and a positive cash flow.** Additionally, rental rates will continue to increase even if home appreciation slows.
 Time makes you look like a genius.
 In 20 years or so, your real estate investment is guaranteed to be worth more.&nbsp;

 If you want a more in-depth discussion about rental real estate investments, call or email me.
-Let's discuss how I can help set you up for long-term financial success, and always remember: it's not the market... it's the marketing that makes the difference\!
+Let's discuss how I can help set you up for long-term financial success, and always remember: it's not the market… it's the marketing that makes the difference\!